MicrosoftDocs/powerquery-docs/powerquery-docs/pivot-columns.md

    Table containing a Country column set in the Text data type, and 6/1/2020, 7/1/2020, and 8/1/2020 columns set as the Whole number data type.
 The Country column contains Canada in row 1, Panama in row 2, and USA in row 3.
 :::image-end:::

+>[!NOTE]
+> During the pivot columns operation, Power Query will sort the table based on the values found on the first column&mdash;at the left side of the table&mdash;in ascending order.

 <!--markdownlint-disable MD036-->
 **To pivot a column**
 <!--markdownlint-enable MD036-->